 2) Should I hire someone to handle my website?
 Most often the answer to this one is yes, after all, your busy practicing law.
 However, the person to hire is the hardest to determine.
 Many attorneys start with someone they know, or someone they’ve worked with in the past.
 Often, this will be their yellow page sales rep or “I.T.” guy who helped network their office… this is very understandable but usually detrimental to the effectiveness of their online success.
 These are usually the clients who say “I tried doing a website and it didn’t work”.
 (Of course, I hope that you would talk to me because of my experience and LexisNexis backing, but that would just be a shameful plug).
 Let’s get something straight now… Internet marketing is not as easy as placing a printed ad, or setting up a computer network or server.
 It’s exponentially more difficult when your competition is hiring a professional legal marketing firm, like me, to push weaker websites to the second page.

 3) How much should a website cost?
 This is the magic question on everyone’s mind… and the answer is that the investment should be in line with the return.
 This conversation will always go back to Return on Investment.
-You can get a website for cheap… $150-$200 a month… but will it be found and will it have the right audience (if any)?
-Will it have compelling design and professionally written BAR compliant content?
-Will a $200/mo website position you as authoritative, credible and high quality?
-Can the person selling it demonstrate it’s position and provide testimonials from other attorneys?
-Will the $200 website provide advanced Search Engine Optimization (SEO) and quantity/quality of inbound links?
+Whoever designs your website it should position you as authoritative, credible and high quality.
+Can the person partnering with you on your law firm’s website demonstrate successful projects and provide testimonials from other attorneys?
 Will you get any service after the sale or launch of the site?
-Will a $200/mo website produce any measurable business?

 I hope that this article has helped in your research, and I hope that you’ll call or shoot me an Email, or comment below with you opinions or helpful hints.
 If you’ve already invested in a website, maybe it’s time to market it with PPC.